Mattias-b-Pettersson/todo/README.md

 Lastly scroll down and click on "Deploy Branch" and make sure "main" is selected.

 # Project Goals

 The project goals for this project were to create a todo page for a company so that they can keep tack on what they need to do, where it was also possible to assign the task to someone else.

+# Created using react

+This project was created using react, and during development i noticed the how easy it was to make pages.
+I reused components multiple times during the project.
+For example, the Avatar component is all over the place, and so is the todo component.

 # UX design work